-The Board of Trustees shall check the books of the Association at least once each year and at such other times as they deem advisable, and they shall engage a certified public accountant who shall be independent from any person or firm performing auditing services for the Association to make an audit of the accounts of the General Secretary-Treasurer once each year, and he/she shall have full access to all books and records of the General Secretary-Treasurer pertaining to financial matters of the Association.
-The Board of Trustees shall make a report of their findings on examination of the books to the Executive Board and to the delegates at each convention.
+The Board of Trustees shall examine the books of the Association at least once each year and at such other times as they deem necessary.
+The Trustees shall have full access to all books and records of the General Secretary-Treasurer and the General President in their various capacities related to financial matters of the Association.